kishek2000/Team-100/README.md

-## Welcome to the github repo for Team-100's seng2021 group project.
+## Welcome to the github repo for Team-100's SENG2021 Group Project!